mgadd02/Forculus-Gamboge/README.md

 ### Block Diagram
 ![Block Diagram](/assets/block_diagram.png)
+The ble lines are BLE and red lines are UART.
+It only shows when github is in darkmode

 ### DIKW Pyramid Abstraction
 - **Data**: Raw sensor readings (temperature, air quality levels, ultrasonic distance, keypad entries, NFC IDs, facial features)